See also a broader (but non-exhaustive) list of common assessment definitions.

-If you have failed a module at the end of Semester 1, you may be allowed, with the permission of the College, to take a substitute module in Semester 2 to compensate for the failure.
+If you have failed a module at the end of Semester 1, you may be allowed, with the permission of the Faculty/School, to take a substitute module in Semester 2 to compensate for the failure.
 This will be regarded as attempting to redeem the original failure and consequently for Levels 5 and 6 the mark obtained will be capped at 40% (or 50% for Level 7 modules).
 At the discretion of the Progression Board, full-time Undergraduate candidates, except those in the final year of study, who have not acquired sufficient credit to proceed to the next level of study may be permitted up to a maximum of three further attempts to redeem the failures in the modules in order to be allowed to complete the level of study.
 These attempts must take place within two academic sessions (see Capping of Marks under Examinations).

 If you have transferred programmes and are repeating the level of study/repeating modules you will normally be considered a repeat student and subject to harsher monitoring reviews.
-Should the College be concerned about your progress they may make recommendations to the appropriate Academic Board (or sub-committee) to require you to withdraw if you are under performing.
+Should the Faculty/School be concerned about your progress they may make recommendations to the appropriate Academic Board (or sub-committee) to require you to withdraw if you are under performing.